Global Education & Hope — Now More Than Ever

 Looking Ahead

-Preparations are advancing towards the Dublin +5 process in 2027.
+Preparations are also advancing towards the Dublin +5 process in 2027.

-In a changing geopolitical context, strengthening Global Education remains essential for democratic resilience and informed global citizenship.
+In a changing geopolitical context, building hope together through multilateral policy learning to strengthen Global Education remains essential for democracy and for global solidarity.

 GENE Expertise Areas